-- 1. define the states of the Markov process, - 2. determine the intensity matrix, - 3. motivate why there should exist a stationary distribution and determine it. - 4. determine the average speed from this stationary distribution.
+- 1. define the states of the Markov process, - 2. determine the intensity matrix, - 3. motivate why there should exist a stationary distribution - 4. determine the stationary distributions (for all repair strategies using the intensities defined above.) - 5. determine the average speed from this stationary distribution.